Procedures for Treating Varicose and Spider Veins

 When people think of compression stockings, the first thing that often comes to mind are images of thick, unattractive anti-embolism stockings, similar to something you might see in a hospital setting.
 Thankfully, the fashion of compression hosiery has changed drastically over the years, so you can benefit from wearing these products without sacrificing your style and confidence.

-At North Georgia Vein & Wellness, we proudly a wide array of attractive, fashion-forward compression stockings.
+At North Georgia Vein & Aesthetics, we proudly a wide array of attractive, fashion-forward compression stockings.
 Designed with your ultimate comfort in mind, our compression stockings are:

 - Comfortable and breathable